-English is the most important language globally because it’s the official language of 53 countries spoken by more than 400 million people around the world, most internet websites are based on it and it’s easy to learn.
+English is the most important language globally because it’s the official language of 53 countries and is spoken by more than 400 million people worldwide.
+Most internet websites are based on it, and it’s easy to learn.
 Many countries include English as a second language in their school curriculum so that children start learning it at a young age.

 This list has hand-picked resources you can use to start learning now.